After reading this independent review of the Pennsylvania 529 Plan, you’ll know:

 For any assets in your PA 529 Plan, these perks include exemption from PA Inheritance Tax, protection from PA creditors, and exclusion when determining state financial aid eligibility.
 For me, that savings isn’t worth going out of state, but perhaps I’d consider it if I had a much larger account.

-I’ll link a 529 plan fee study tool at the end of this article for anyone who wants to conduct further research on fees. 🙂
+Here’s a link to a 529 plan fee study tool for anyone who wants to conduct further research on fees by state.

 The Bottom Line: